Code-the-Dream-School/school-pages/src/pages/rails/back-end-section-8.md

 ---
 layout: "../../layouts/genericMarkdownFile.astro"
-title: Back End Lesson 4.1; Rails Additional Topics
+title: "Back End Lesson 4.1: Rails Additional Topics"
-description: imported from WordPress, Back End Lesson 4.1: Rails Additional Topics
+description: "imported from WordPress,Back End Lesson 4.1: Rails Additional Topics"
 ---

-# # Back End Lesson 4.1: Rails Additional Topics
+# Back End Lesson 4.1: Rails Additional Topics

 Welcome to Ruby on Rails Back End Class Lesson 4.1\.
 The Treehouse Rails sequence omits some of the key skills needed to develop a production Rails application.
 The following skills will be presented in this lesson: